 - Events (for personal and business events, holidays, training, meetings etc)

 - Useful information (I am currently also sending a copy to my Evernote (another great productivity tool) and may well stop saving them in my email in due course)

 - Meeting links (just in case the technology fails me, this is my backup plan.
 I do like a backup plan)

 - Use labels as well as files.
-For example if I want something to go into a supplier folder, I can also put it into my Awaiting Response if that’s applicable to that specific interaction.
+For example if I want something to go into a supplier file, I can also put it into my Awaiting Response file if that’s applicable to that specific interaction.
 You can actually have multiple labels if you need to: I might have something in my supplier list, delivery notifications and awaiting response if I have queried something about the delivery.
 I might put a project label on it too if I am working on it with someone else.
 It’s a bit like a digital carbon copy.
 Make it work for you.

 - Follow The Two Minute Rule: whatever I can deal with in 2 minutes, I deal with there and then.
 Job done.
 And, I have to say, it feels really good!

 - If all of this sounds too much, you may want to cheat your way into it by putting the whole of your inbox into a special file called “My Inbox Before I Learned to Tame It” or some such.
 That way you start with a clean slate.
 But you will still need a plan and a structure as given in 5 above.

 - Be consistent: it is the only way to keep your inbox tamed.
 Little and often is key.